top of page

 A blog featuring the books the DWCNV Book Club is reading and the discussions they inspire.

-How Sinclair Lewis’s It Can’t Happen Here Warns Today’s America
+Sinclair Lewis’s It Can’t Happen Here: A Study of Authoritarianism

 In 1935, as fascism consolidated power across Europe, Sinclair Lewis published It Can’t Happen Here , a chilling novel about how a folksy, populist demagogue named Berzelius “Buzz” Windrip rises to the American presidency on promises to restore greatness, then systematically dismantles democracy.
-The title itself mocks American exceptionalism, the complacent belief that “it”, authoritarian tyranny, could never take root in the land of the free.
-Nearly ninety years later, Lewi
+The Seduction of the Strongman Buzz Windrip doesn’t campaign as a tyrant.
+He campaigns as a savior.
+A charismatic senator who understands media spectacle, Windrip blends folksy charm

 The Book Everyone is Reading